Wylie Park Master Plan

 Wylie Park is an outstanding attraction for Aberdeen but there are many opportunities to make it even better.
 The staff of the Aberdeen Parks, Recreation Department, along with the planning firm Confluence, has developed a draft of the master plan that covers a variety of areas including improvements to the lake and beach area, Circle of Flags area, Storybook Land, Campground, zoo area and other general improvements within the park.
 We want to hear from the public on their opinions about the proposed improvements outlined in the draft of the plan.
 Public comments and ideas regarding the plan will help us to better understand if there is community support for the proposed improvements and for the continued development of Wylie Park.
 The purpose of the planning process is to establish priorities and funding strategies for park improvements for today and into the future.

-The draft of the master plan is available online (linked below) and a copy of the plan is available for viewing at the Parks, Recreation and Forestry Department office and the K O Lee Aberdeen Public Library.
-The Aberdeen Parks, Recreation and Forestry Department invites residents to give feedback on the park master plan by completing an online survey by clicking the link below or scan the QR Code below.
-The online survey will be open until Friday, April 5.
-An open house will be held at the Aberdeen Recreation and Cultural Center in the 2nd floor Library Auditorium on Wednesday, March 20 from 4:30-7:00 p.m. to solicit feedback on the draft of the master plan and to hear suggestions and ideas on how to improve the park.
-A presentation on the master plan concepts will take place at 5:30 p.m.
+The final draft of the master plan is available online (linked below) and a copy of the plan is available for viewing at the Parks, Recreation and Forestry Department office and the K O Lee Aberdeen Public Library.
+The Aberdeen Parks, Recreation and Forestry Department residents provided feedback on the park master plan by completing an online survey and by participating in stakeholders meetings and open house which was held on March 20, 2019.
+Over 300 residents participated in the online survey and participated in the public meetings.
+Thank you to everyone that participated in the planning process.
+The plan will be presented to the Aberdeen Parks and Recreation Board meeting on Wednesday, July 3, 2019 at 12:00 p.m.
+(Noon) at the Aberdeen Recreation and Cultural Center (ARCC) - 225 3rd Ave SE.